Pollinator Garden

 Information

-In Colorado, there are over 900 native bees who are responsible for the health and balance of native flora throughout the varying ecosystems of the state.
-Many of these bees not only prefer, but require native flowers in order to retrieve pollen and nectar as a food source.
-On the flipside, many native plants are shaped in ways specific to certain species of insects, and are unable to be pollinated unless those species make a visit to the flower.
-The pollinator garden was built to assist our native pollinators as much possible.
-If you sit on one of the benches and wait, you’ll see a large variety of buzzing bugs visiting the plants in the garden, including many of the honey bees that call the Standley Lake hives home.
+There are over 900 native bees in Colorado!
+They are responsible for the health and balance of native flora throughout the varying ecosystems.
+Many of these bees prefer and require native flowers to retrieve pollen and nectar as a food source.
+On the flip side, many native plants are shaped in ways specific to certain insect species and cannot be pollinated unless those species visit the flower.

 This point of interest is part of the tour: Standley Lake Regional Park & Wildlife Refuge Guided Tour